-Now we handle two of the three non-Peierls infinitely degenerate transition lines.
+Now we handle two of the three non-Peierls infinitely degenerate degeneracy lines.
 We can't use Pirogov--Sinai here, so we will instead use disagreement percolation to prove uniqueness, then apply reflection positivity to understand the behavior.
-Our argument relies on the following uniqueness condition \cite{BM94}: \begin{oldtheorem}[Disagreement Percolation] Fix a particular Markov field, and notate $N_i$ as the set of neighbors of a single site, $d(\cdot,\cdot)$ as the variational distance, and $Y_i(\cdot, \eta)$ as the one-site distribution given its neighbors.
-If $p_i<p_c$, where $p_i=\max_{\eta,\eta'\in \{0,1\}^{N_i}}d(Y_i(\cdot,\eta),Y_i(\cdot,\eta')$ and $p_c$ is the critical site percolation threshold for the given lattice, then there is exactly one Gibbs measure induced by the Markov field. \end{oldtheorem}
+Our argument relies on the following uniqueness condition \cite{BM94}: \begin{theorem}[Disagreement Percolation] Fix a particular Markov field, and denote $N_i$ as the set of neighbors of a single site, $d(\cdot,\cdot)$ as the variational distance, and $Y_i(\cdot, \eta)$ as the one-site distribution given its neighbors.
+If $p_i<p_c$, where $p_i=\max_{\eta,\eta'\in \{-1,1\}^{N_i}}d(Y_i(\cdot,\eta),Y_i(\cdot,\eta')$ and $p_c$ is the critical site percolation threshold for the given lattice, then there is exactly one Gibbs measure induced by the Markov field. \end{theorem}

-\begin{theorem} Along the $E-C$ transition line, if $e_F\geq e_H$, there is a unique Gibbs state at all temperatures.
-By inversion symmetry, the same is true along the $F-H$ line when $e_C\geq e_E$. \end{theorem} \begin{proof}
+\begin{corollary} Along the $E-C$ degeneracy line, if $e_F\geq e_H$, there is a unique Gibbs state at all temperatures.
+By spin-flip symmetry, the same is true along the $F-H$ line where $e_E\geq e_C$. \end{corollary} \begin{proof}

 When $e_F\geq e_H$, filling the central hexagon never increases the energy, so it always has probability greater or equal to $1/2$ regardless of the boundary conditions.
 The probability of a filled hexagon is always less than 1, so the variational distance between any two boundary conditions is less than 1/2, the critical site percolation threshold for the triangular lattice \cite{K82}, and so we have uniqueness for all $T$.
 When $e_F<e_H$, then the maximum variational distance approaches 1: for entirely filled boundary conditions an empty central hexagon is preferred, but for boundary conditions with a single filled face, a filled central hexagon is preferred.